replit/kaboom/site/tutorials/add-sprite-tutorial.md

 In Kaboom, the characters such as players, bullets, rocks, clouds, text etc. that we add to a game are called Game Objects.
 In other words, a game object is the basic unit of entity in a Kaboom world.

 In this tutorial, we'll look at how game objects, also known as sprites, are added to a game.
 The code we'll look at is considered boilerplate code (or rather a template) for starting most games we can create with Kaboom.
 For any game you may want to create, you need to know how to add sprites as a result, we'll discuss it at length to form a good foundation for game development in Kaboom.

-## Creating a new project in Replit

-Head over to [Replit](https://replit.com) and create a new repl.
-Choose **Kaboom** as your project type.
-Give this repl a name, like "AddSprite".

-After the repl has booted up, you should see a `main.js` file under the "Code" section.
-You'll see some code already written for you to add a sprite.
+You can find this code at https://replit.com/@ritza/add-sprite-tutorial#code/main.js

 ## Understanding the code